rollins-cms/mat310-spr20/sprint1/lab-regex.md

 5. `com` or `edu`
 Given a large file of email addresses, can we determine which were malformed (perhaps by data entry errors)?

-Again, tools which have existed for decades can help us easily answer problems of these sorts.
+The answer to each of these can be a single command.
+Again, tools which have existed for decades can help us easily answer problems like these.

 ## Getting Started
 This is a hands-on activity which is meant to be done at a computer.
 The easiest way to do this is on a Mac (because Macs are built on BSD which is a variation of the Unix operating system).
 I recommend that your team make time to do this activity in the Mac lab (Bush 308 or in Olin Library).
 I have tested this activity in the Bush Mac lab.
 Your personal Mac laptop (should you own one) will probably also work, but no guarantees.